AaronWatters/H5Gizmos/doc/GizmoLink/README.md

 <h2>
 <a href="PortForwarding.md">
-Running Gizmos remoteley using port forwarding
+Running Gizmos remotely using port forwarding
 </a>
 </h2>